 How we work

-- Number of interviews
+- The number of interviews secured

-- Key messages communicated
+- The number of key messages communicated

-- Total listener reach
+- The audience reach

 Depending on your answer, we then tailor the story to suit the stations who will provide you with what you want.
 If, for example, key messages communicated is the most significant aspect of the campaign for you, we will endeavour to secure as many live interviews as possible.
 Live interviews give you longer on air and more editorial control, therefore your spokesperson has a better chance of communicating more key messages.